mythrhyth/job_trends/README.md

 - **Skills and Salary** analysis
 - **Remote Jobs VS Onsite Jobs** analysis

+## 📂 Files and their Purposes:
+- **analysis_files** contains jupyter notebook and the analysis for popular jobs
+- **joining_data** contains CSV files that were considered in the analysis file
+- **separated_jobs** contains CSV files that were scraped from Glassdoor and separated on job_roles.
+- **data_cleaning.ipynb** we cleaned the collected data(converted per month, per hour salary into per year, removed unwanted characters and so on)
+- **data_extraction.ipynb** contains code for extracting data from Glassdoor website
+- **separating_job_role.ipynb** contains code for separating the data according to job roles

 ## 📂 Dataset
 We will collect and analyze datasets related to tech jobs, sourced from:
 - Online job portals (Glassdoor)